pradip503/meroshare-automate/README.md

 3. Whola!
 With all these things in place, IPO should be applied from all the accounts you provided.
 You can see in the log itself.

-Note: Haven't worked on validating the CSV file yet.
+<b>Note:</b> There are a whole lot of things to improve.
 Feel free to open a PR.